 The rats fed with Ganoderma showed improvements in memory and learning abilities.
 Reishi mushroom may have aided in restoring the memory and learning abilities of rats with Alzheimer’s by maintaining the structure and function of nerve cells.

 Is Reishi mushroom a nootropic supplement?

 Nootropics are a class of cognitive-enhancing drugs that are used to improve memory, focus, and attention.
 Many nootropics have anti-inflammatory and neuroprotective properties, which makes them beneficial for brain health.

 While Reishi mushrooms are not technically classified as a nootropic, the active ingredient Ganoderic acid can help protect neurons and improve blood flow to the brain, which can result in improvement in cognitive function and memory.
 Because of this they are often considered to have brain-boosting benefits.
-When choosing to use Reishi mushrooms, we recommend to be sure you are choosing the best Reishi mushroom supplements.

 If you’re looking for a natural way to boost your brain health and cognitive function, you may consider adding reishi mushrooms to your holistic health program – in conjunction with proper exercise, movement and nutrition..
 You can find reishi mushroom supplements in most health food stores or online.

 Please consult with your doctor before aiming to treat any serious illnesses with Reishi mushrooms.

 You may also be interested in reading about: Reishi Mushrooms and sleep